-5.4.4 Drawing on the results of the work outlined above and feedback from Herefordshire Council, the decision was made that development of housing on the Chase site could be supported in line with the following criteria, based in part on the fact that the site is the Ross-on-Wye Conservation Area.
+6.2.4 Drawing on the results of the work outlined above and feedback from Herefordshire Council, the decision was made that development of housing on the Chase site could be supported in line with the following criteria, based in part on the fact that the site is the Ross-on-Wye Conservation Area.

-- A Heritage Assessment to be prepared. - A Landscape Assessment to be prepared. - An Ecology Assessment to be prepared, with particular attention to the impact on the known bat population. - The current more modern block of bedrooms for the hotel to be demolished. - The original main house to be retained and converted primarily for housing use. - Other compatible uses, for example an on-site café or restaurant could be considered (helping to recover the loss of local and visitor functions).
+- A Heritage Assessment to be prepared. - A Landscape Assessment to be prepared. - An Ecology Assessment to be prepared, with particular attention to the impact on the known bat population. - The current more modern block of bedrooms for the hotel to be demolished. - The original main house to be retained and converted primarily for housing use. - Other compatible uses, for example an on-site café or restaurant could be considered (helping to recover the loss of local and visitor functions). - All surrounding tree and shrub belts to be retained to limit views into and out of the site. - The majority of the grassed area east of the main house to be kept as open space.

-Map 5: The Chase
+Map 11: The Chase

-- All surrounding tree and shrub belts to be retained to limit views into and out of the site. - The majority of the grassed area east of the main house to be kept as open space. - Coverage of the site by buildings, roads and parking areas to be kept to a minimum. - Surfacing in parking areas to be permeable. - No building heights to exceed the height of the top of the original main house. - Lighting on site to be low key and downward facing. - Public access to parts of the site (notably around the ponds) to be considered. - 5.4.5 Emphasis should also be placed on ensuring that the construction is as sustainable and environmentally neutral as possible in terms of, for example, insulation, renewable energy, use of grey water, waste management, materials sourcing and construction techniques (e.g. green roofs and or walls). - 5.4.6 The criteria above apply to what is understood to be the proposal for housing on the site.
+- Coverage of the site by buildings, roads and parking areas to be kept to a minimum. - Surfacing in parking areas to be permeable. - No building heights to exceed the height of the top of the original main house. - Lighting on site to be low key and downward facing. - Public access to parts of the site (notably around the ponds) to be considered.

+Emphasis should also be placed on ensuring that the construction is as

+6.2.5 sustainable and environmentally neutral as possible in terms of, for example, insulation, renewable energy, use of grey water, waste management, materials sourcing and construction techniques (e.g. green roofs and or walls).

+The criteria above apply to what is understood to be the proposal for housing on the site.
+If other, perhaps mixed

+6.2.6 on the site.
 If other, perhaps mixed, uses are proposed, notably if the site is purchased by another hotel operator, the above criteria would still apply.

-5B.2 Broadmeadows / Tanyard
+60.2 Broadmeadows/ Tanyard

-Map 6: Broadmeadows / Tanyard
+Map 12: Broadmeadows / Tanyard